Hamilton cycles in hypergraphs below the Dirac threshold: An algorithm to find a Hamilton 2-cycle in a dense 4-graph

-In this section we combine the results of Sections~\ref{sec:gen},~\ref{sec:evenextr} and~\ref{sec:oddextr} to describe a polynomial-time algorithm, Procedure~\ref{proc:hamcycle}$(H)$, which, given a $4$-graph $H$ with $\delta(H)\geq n/2-\eps n$ (where $\eps > 0$ is a fixed constant), either finds a Hamilton $2$-cycle in $H$ or certifies that there is no such cycle.
+Using the above proposition together with the results of Sections~\ref{sec:evenextr} and~\ref{sec:oddextr} we can now describe a polynomial-time algorithm, Procedure~\ref{proc:hamcycle}$(H)$, which, given a $4$-graph $H$ with $\delta(H)\geq n/2-\eps n$ (where $\eps > 0$ is a fixed constant), either finds a Hamilton $2$-cycle in $H$ or certifies that there is no such cycle.
 So the existence of this algorithm proves Theorem~\ref{2cycle}.
 In the latter case the certificate is a bipartition $\{A, B\}$ of $V(H)$ which is not both even-good and odd-good, as by Theorem~\ref{character} the existence of such a bipartition demonstrates that $H$ has no Hamilton $2$-cycle.
 Since it is straightforward to verify in polynomial time whether a given partition is even-good or odd-good, our choice for the certificate is justified.
-Roughly speaking we would like to follow the proof of Theorem~\ref{character} to give such an algorithm.
-However, the division into even-extremal, odd-extremal and non-extremal cases is awkward for this approach, since it is not clear that we can efficiently determine which case pertains to $H$.
-Instead we distinguish cases according to whether $H$ is $\kappa$-connecting and whether it is $(\alpha,\beta)$-absorbing (for appropriate values of $\alpha, \beta$ and $\kappa$); we can efficiently check whether $H$ has these properties.